python-trio/flake8-async/docs/usage.rst

 install and run as standalone
 =============================

-If inside a git repository, running without arguments will run it against all ``*.py`` files in the repository tree.
+If inside a git repository, running without arguments will run it against all ``*.py`` files in the repository.

 .. code-block:: sh